 180 engineers + 36 catapults + 3 drones = an award-winning simulation

-The Battle is an epic 4.5-hour project management simulation that will engage, challenge and thrill your project community whist building project management skills, teams and culture.
+The Battle is an epic 4-hour project management simulation that will engage, challenge and thrill your staff whist building project management skills, teams and culture.
+Great for team building events – be it Christmas, to start the calendar year, kick off a new project and more.

 Award Winning Project Simulation